Indoor Bike Improvement #4 - Improved Shifting

 The original Stages tape is non-porous.
 Stages says it helps block corrosion.
 My experience has been opposite.
 When sweat and moisture gets under the tape, it doesn't dry thoroughly, potentially leading to more corrosion.
 I am happier with breathable foam tape.
 It dries quickly and doesn't trap moisture.
 It feels better too.

 4. I moved the blip button pads from the drops to the underside of the top bar.
-I then cut openings for each button in the handlebar tape (it's not the cleanest job I have ever done - the next version should be better
+I then cut openings for each button in the handlebar tape (it's not the cleanest job I have ever done - the next version was much better)

-Either way, the buttons are not normally visible).
+Either way, the buttons are not normally visible.
 I used "Goop/Shoe Goo" adhesive to glue rubber pads (kitchen cupboard bumpers) over each button.
-This greatly improved precision and feedback.
+This greatly improved precision and tactile feedback.

 Dealing with Sweat